 Lisa is a Resident in Counseling (VA License #0704018155) practicing under licensed supervision by Kathleen A. Otero, M.A.Ed, LPC/LCPC (VA License #0701011336).
 This means your care includes regular clinical consultation and oversight—supporting ethical, high-quality therapy.

 Insurance benefits and copays vary by plan.
-When you reach out, our admin team can help you understand what your out-of-pocket costs are likely to be before you schedule.
+Contact our admin team and we’ll help you understand likely out-of-pocket costs before scheduling.

 Yes.
 Lisa offers a free 15-minute phone or video consultation so you can ask questions, share what you're looking for, and get a sense of whether working together feels like a good fit.
 There is no pressure to commit.